Frequently Asked Questions

 Q: What's the best way to remove BLAK, SATN, or GLOZ?

 A: If the treatment is fresh and hasn't dried and cured yet, just use a damp towel to wipe off the excess.
-If you have an area of overlap or product that is dry, you can use a small amount of ammonia with water and microfiber towel.
-The ammonia will quickly break the polymer bonds and allow for easy removal.
+If you have an area of overlap or product that is dry, you can use a small amount of PREP or ammonia with water and microfiber towel.
+These products will quickly break the polymer bonds and allow for easy removal.

 Q: How strong are the D3 | RENEW PROTECT ceramics?